jbock-java/jbock/README.md

 }
 ````

-The generated class will, in this case, be called
+The generated class will be called
 `DeleteCommand_Parser`.
 It can be used as follows:

 ````java